Dantonio ties school record with his seventh AP Top 25 finish; Spartans also finish No. 16 in the Amway Coaches Poll.

 Michigan State defeated five bowl-bound teams, including a victory over the Badgers earlier in the season on Oct.
 22 in Spartan Stadium, 37-31, on a last-second, 44-yard touchdown pass from Kirk Cousins to Keith Nichol.
-MSU also beat No. 11 Michigan for the fourth-straight year on Oct.
+MSU also beat No. 11 Michigan for the fourth straight year on Oct.
 15 in Spartan Stadium, 28-14, a first for the program since 1959-62.
 Other landmark victories included a 10-7 win at Ohio State on Oct.
 1, MSU's first win in Ohio Stadium since 1998, and a 37-21 victory at Iowa on Nov.
 12, the Spartans' first triumph in Kinnick Stadium since 1989.

 Michigan State led the conference in rushing defense (100.5 yards per game), total defense (277.4 ypg.), interceptions (18), sacks (45), tackles for loss (105) and third-down defense (.337).
 In addition, the Spartans ranked among the NCAA FBS Top 20 in seven statistical categories, including sixth in total defense, seventh in sacks, ninth in rushing defense, 10th in scoring defense (18.4 ppg.), 11th in pass defense (176.9 ypg.), 14th in tackles for loss and 18th in pass efficiency defense (113.3 rating).

 On the offensive side of the ball, quarterback Kirk Cousins and wide receiver B.J.
 Cunningham re-wrote the Michigan State record book.
-Cousins, the winningest quarterback in school history with 27 victories as a starter, finished his career as MSU's all-time leader in touchdown passes (66), passing yards (9,131), completions (723), passing efficiency (146.1 rating), 200-yard passing games (26) and total offense (9,004 yards).
+Cousins, the second-winningest quarterback in school history with 27 victories as a starter, finished his career as MSU's all-time leader in touchdown passes (66), passing yards (9,131), completions (723), passing efficiency (146.1 rating), 200-yard passing games (26) and total offense (9,004 yards).
 He also set a single-season MSU record with 25 passing TDs in 2011.
 Cousins' favorite target was Cunningham, who left East Lansing as Michigan State's career leader in both receptions (218) and receiving yards (3,316).
-In his senior year, Cunningham tied a school record with 79 receptions and posted eight 100-yard receiving games, the most in an MSU single-season.
+In his senior year, Cunningham tied a then-school record with 79 receptions and posted eight 100-yard receiving games, the most in an MSU single-season.

 The Spartans were rewarded for their excellent season as 19 players received All-Big Ten recognition on the first team, second team or honorable mention, including a school-record 11 on defense.
-The Spartans had four first-team All-Big Ten selections: cornerback Johnny Adams (coaches), offensive guard Joel Foreman (coaches and media), safety Trenton Robinson (media) and defensive tackle Jerel Worthy (coaches and media).
+The Spartans had four first-team All-Big Ten selections: Adams (coaches), offensive guard Joel Foreman (coaches and media), safety Trenton Robinson (media) and defensive tackle Jerel Worthy (coaches and media).

 Following the successful 2011 campaign, six Spartans were selected in the 2012 National Football League Draft, the most since 2000: Worthy (Green Bay Packers, second round); Cousins (Washington Redskins, fourth round); Keshawn Martin (Houston Texans, fourth round); Robinson (San Francisco 49ers, sixth round); Cunningham (Miami Dolphins, sixth round); and Edwin Baker (San Diego, seventh round).

-Dantonio, who led Michigan State to a school-record 11 wins in 2010 and a share of its first Big Ten Championship since 1990, was named the Dave McClain Big Ten Coach of the Year, as selected by the conference's media panel.
+Dantonio, who led Michigan State to a then-school record 11 wins in 2010 and a share of its first Big Ten Championship since 1990, was named the Dave McClain Big Ten Coach of the Year, as selected by the conference's media panel.
 A finalist for the Paul "Bear" Bryant, Eddie Robinson and Liberty Mutual National Coach of the Year Awards, Dantonio helped manage the third-biggest turnaround among NCAA Football Bowl Subdivision teams during the regular season, as the Spartans improved from 6-7 in 2009 to 11-1 in 2010.
 He was also named the AFCA (American Football Coaches Association) Region 3 Coach of the Year, and earned National Coach of the Year honors from CBSSports.com, Scout.com and Rivals.com.

 Thanks to its 28-22 victory at Penn State in the regular-season finale, Michigan State recorded its first win in State College since 1965 and finished in a tie with Wisconsin for the 2010 Big Ten Championship.
 With successive wins over Minnesota, Purdue and Penn State to close out the regular season, the Spartans posted a perfect 3-0 record in November for the first time since 1999.
 MSU also dealt Wisconsin its only loss of the 2010 regular season, 34-24, in the Big Ten opener.

+MSU played in a New Year's Day game for the second time under Dantonio with a berth in the 2010 Capital One Bowl against Alabama.
 The Spartans finished the season ranked No. 14 in both The Associated Press and USA TODAY/ Coaches' Polls.

 A total of 16 Spartans received All-Big Ten recognition on the first team, second team or honorable mention, including senior linebacker Greg Jones, senior punter Aaron Bates, sophomore running back Edwin Baker and sophomore placekicker Dan Conroy, who each earned All-Big Ten first-team honors from the media.
-One of the top linebackers in school history, Jones was named a first-team consensus All-American for the second-straight season, becoming only the third Spartan to accomplish the feat.
+One of the top linebackers in school history, Jones was named a first-team consensus All-American for the second straight season, becoming only the third Spartan to accomplish the feat.
 He also became just the seventh player in program history to receive first-team All-Big Ten honors three times.
 Jones (New York Giants) and cornerback Chris L. Rucker (Indianapolis Colts) were selected in the sixth round of the 2011 NFL Draft.